“That is so High School!”

 The social hierarchy of high school is imprinted early and emphatically.
 It is unforgiving.
 It has an (evil) eye for detail.
 Your “place”, your first sense of yourself in a pecking order with vigilant beaks is decided by a haircut or speech impediment or hand-me-down sweater.
 The only upward social mobility in this system belongs to the athletically gifted.
 If you can hit a jump shot at the buzzer you are golden.

 I’m speaking of course as one of the uncoordinated misfits.
 A rueful tone and present tense has crept into the memory.
 Let me shake that off now.
 Because I want to talk about an unexpected insight of going to high school in the 1960’s.

 All across America, with the exception of the deep south, it was a common experience.
 The social structure of a high school in Duluth was the same as one in Seattle or Falls Church, or New London.
 We found our circle, and let the first intimacies of friendship unfold.
 We knew each other in that nebulous way kids the same age always do.
 As if a conspiracy of adults to perpetuate the cruel hoax of childhood seemed a plausible alternative reality.
 We examined each others clothes and cars and house and parents looking for clues.

 The real-world fate of our classmates seemed like a gimme.
 We knew who would be professionals, those brainiacs in Advanced Placement, the math and chess club dweebs.
 We knew the first generation college bound.
-They would have an office in the places their parents worked a shift; Public Works, Electric Boat, the hospitals.
+They would have an office in the places their parents worked a shift; Public Works, Electric Boat, Lawrence Memorial..
 The fate, my childhood friend Nick said, of the mediocre bright.

 Also distinct, maybe two or three real artists, futures lashed to the mast.
 We never heard from them again.